Contribution Templates

 Internet access is required while installing or using the ReportWORQ add-in.
 You must be logged in to ReportWORQ while you use the add-in.

-To access the ReportWORQ add-in, you open the Excel workbook (.xslx file) you want to modify, and then launch the add-in.
+To access the ReportWORQ add-in, you open the Excel workbook (.xslx file) you want to modify, and then launch the add-in by selecting the ReportWORQ tab and then selecting the ReportWORQ open button.

 If you open a report that has been previously modified by the ReportWORQ add-in, Excel attempts to launch the add-in: